10 interesting pairs of tsumo that will confuse you — and how to make sense of them

 Ever since I took on my first learner back in 2019, Shona learning has become a subject dear to me.
 I believe proficiency in more … Read more

 This post was last updated on 12 January 2025.
-Adverbs Adverbs are words that modify or describe words such as verbs, adjectives, clauses, sentences, and … Read more
+Adverbs and Nyaudzosingwi Adverbs are words that modify or describe verbs, adjectives, clauses, sentences, or even … Read more

 Tsumo on work tell a story of a hard-working society, and give the picture that agriculture was the mainstay of the economy of the Shona … Read more